More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 Macnair argues that it does.
 In his view, the growth of this social group reflects the expansion of the state at the expense of the private sector, which signals a loss of bourgeois control and therefore decline.

 I think this gets the relationship between the state and capital backwards.
 States positioned favorably in the currency hierarchy fund provision through two mechanisms: taxation and endogenous credit creation.
-The fiscal constraint that makes "state vs. private sector" look zero-sum is not a material limitation but a political choice, enforced through the ratchet — Maastricht's fiscal rules, central bank independence, balanced-budget orthodoxy — that forecloses the credit-creation path independently of the tax regime (the framework develops this in the welfare-circuit section).[34]
+The fiscal constraint that makes "state vs. private sector" look zero-sum is not a material limitation but a political choice, enforced through the ratchet — Maastricht's fiscal rules, central bank independence, balanced-budget orthodoxy — that forecloses it independently of the tax regime (the framework develops this in the welfare-circuit section).[35]
 State demand generally stimulates private-sector growth rather than displacing it.

 The advent of neoliberal public-private partnerships has gone further — reorganizing the state so that public expenditure directly constitutes private accumulation.
 The de-risking state absorbs downside risk through PPP guarantees and market-maker-of-last-resort operations while investors capture all upside returns (Gabor's "Wall Street Consensus").
 Growth of the state apparatus does not come at the expense of the private sector; it extends the terrain on which capitalist relations of production operate.